Björn Bergmann Sigurðarson: Wolverhampton Wanderers

 On 18 June 2012, Björn's club officially announced that they had accepted an undisclosed bid for him from English side Wolverhampton Wanderers, believed to be in the region of £2.4 million.
 After passing to a medical and agreeing to personal terms for a four-year contract, the deal was finalised on 17 July 2012.

 The Icelandic striker made his Wolves debut as a substitute in an opening day defeat at Leeds United.
 He scored his first goal for the club in a 2–0 win at Peterborough in late September, the first of five goals during a campaign that ended in relegation to League One.

-In the 2013–14 season, under his third different manager during his time at Wolves, Björn failed to hold down a regular place in Wolves' team and on 31 January 2014 he was loaned to Norwegian side Molde for the remainder of 2014 in order to complete the Norwegian league season.
+In the 2013–14 season, under his third different manager during his time at Wolves, Björn failed to hold down a regular place in Wolves' team and, on 31 January 2014, he was loaned to Norwegian side Molde for the remainder of 2014 in order to complete the Norwegian league season.
 During this loan spell he won the league and cup double with Molde.

 On 1 January 2016, he came on as a 67th-minute substitute for James Henry in a 1–0 Championship win at Brighton & Hove Albion, his first Wolves appearance for over two years.
-Björn went on to often be used during the second half of the season, frequently as a lone forward, but failed to score during these 15 appearances, meaning his final goal for Wolves had come almost three years prior, in August 2013.
+Björn went on to often be used during the second half of the season, frequently as a lone forward, but failed to score during these 15 appearances, meaning his final goal for Wolves had come almost three years prior in August 2013.

-At the conclusion of the season Wolves announced they would not be renewing his contract.
-He had made 75 appearances in total for the club, scoring 7 times.
+At the conclusion of the season, Wolves announced they would not be renewing his contract.
+He had made 75 appearances in total for the club, scoring seven times.

 Molde

-On 12 July 2016, Björn joined Norwegian club Molde FK on a free transfer.
+On 12 July 2016, Björn joined Norwegian club Molde on a free transfer.
 This came after his short loan spell with the club in 2014.
-He made his debut for Molde on 28 March 2014 in a 2–0 home win against Vålerenga Fotball.
+He made his debut for Molde on 28 March 2014 in a 2–0 home win against Vålerenga.
 In this match, he also scored his first goal for Molde.
 It came in the 29th minute, and was the first of the game.
 He was subbed off in the 82nd minute of that match, being replaced by Tommy Høiland.

 Rostov

-On 5 January 2018, Björn signed a three-and-a-half-year contract with the Russian club FC Rostov.
+On 5 January 2018, Björn signed a three-and-a-half-year contract with the Russian club Rostov.

 On 22 January 2020, he was loaned to Cypriot club APOEL.